project-khronos/Code-of-conduct/README.md

 * Maintain positivity within the group.
 If someone is having an issue please communicate it with the group.
 Talk about productivity issues.
 * Plan to do something producitive daily (even just a conversation not neccesarily getting work done.)

+## Weekly Meetings:
+* Every Saturday starting on the 27th.

+## Daily Scrums:
+* Before class we will have a daily standup.